mkotsovoulou/ods6001a/assignments/assignment6/README.md

 The file contains one lastname and a firstname per line separated by commas , Load the data in two sets of tuples called course1 and course2

-When the data are loaded produce:
+When the data are loaded to the following:
 1. Count how many students exist
 2. Count how many students take both courses
-3. Count how many students and not appear in course 1 but not in course 2.
+3. Count how many students appear in course 1 but not in course 2.

 Display the output in a single line, one number after the other for example: 10 5 2